EnactProtocol/encat-spec-and-tools/docs/COMMANDS.md

 1. **User-level tools** (`~/.enact/tools/`) skip signature verification (user-controlled workspace)
 2. **Cached tools** are verified on download from registry
-3. **Signature verification** happens automatically during download
+3. **Signature verification** happens automatically during install/run
 4. **Environment variables** are scoped to tool namespaces
-5. Use `enact verify` to independently verify any cached tool
+5. Use `enact trust check` to view trust status and attestations for any tool

 ---